llvm/llvm-project/llvm/docs/LangRef.rst

 signaling NaNs.
 This match's the behavior of libm's fmin.

 If either operand is a NaN, returns the other non-NaN operand.
 Returns NaN only if both operands are NaN.
-The returned NaN is always quiet.
-If the operands compare equal, returns a value that compares equal to both operands.
-This means that fmin(+/-0.0, +/-0.0) could return either -0.0 or 0.0.
+If the operands compare equal, returns either one of the operands.
+For example, this means that fmin(+0.0, -0.0) returns either operand.

 Unlike the IEEE-754 2008 behavior, this does not distinguish between signaling and quiet NaN inputs.
 If a target's implementation follows